fredguile/lynx-travel-agent/lynx-mcp-server/README.md

 - `LYNX_USERNAME`: Your Lynx Reservations username
 - `LYNX_PASSWORD`: Your Lynx Reservations password
 - `LYNX_COMPANY_CODE`: Your Lynx company code
+- `BEARER_TOKEN`: Arbitrary JWT token to secure the server

 Use `.env` file to work locally.